jboss-developer/jboss-eap-quickstarts/jts/README.md

 Be sure to [Create a Database User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL_EAP7.md#create-a-database-user) for the PostgeSQL database.

 When you have completed these steps, be sure to start the PostgreSQL database.
-Unless you have set up the database to automatically start as a service, you must repeat the instructions "Start the database server" for your operating system every time you reboot your machine.
+Unless you have set up the database to automatically start as a service, you must repeat the instructions to start the database server for your operating system every time you reboot your machine.

 Wait until later in these instructions to add the PostgreSQL module and driver configuration to the first JBoss EAP server.